hongminw263/starter-academic/content/home/post2_wp2.md

  css_class = ""
 +++

-Expanding Health Insurance with Mandate and Subsidy: Theory and Evidence from Massachusetts {{% staticref "files/RomneyCare.pdf" %}}[PDF]{{% /staticref %}}
+Expanding Health Insurance with Mandate and Subsidy: Theory and Evidence from Massachusetts {{% staticref "files/MAreform.pdf" %}}[PDF]{{% /staticref %}}

 Nudging Parents to Invest: Evidence from Children's Insurance {{% staticref "files/JMP_CHIP.pdf" %}}[PDF]{{% /staticref %}}

-Dynamic Multi-Stage Prioritization For COVID-19 Vaccination Across Age and Risk Groups (with Yoko Ibuka and Ryota Nakamura)
+Optimal Targeting of Age and Risk Groups for COVID-19 Vaccines in Japan: A Modelling Study (with Yoko Ibuka and Ryota Nakamura)

 The Long-Run Health and Economic Impacts of Universal Health Insurance in Japan